Keitakann/thesis/README.md

-# Mitathesis
+# Research
-repository for mita-thesis.
+repository for research-question.